Ephesians 1:11-12

 The question dear reader then is are you enjoying your inheritance?
 Do you wake in the morning and remind yourself at the beginning of the day, "I'm a child of the Father."
 "I've been chosen by him to be a member of his family."
 "He imparts to me all the richness of his life."
 "His peace, his joy, his love are my legacy, my inheritance from which I can draw every moment of life.
 And have them no matter what my circumstances may be."
 Do you reckon on these unseen things which are real and true? -- because, if you do, when you trust in God's grace to be your present experience, you can know of yourself what the Father said three times about his Son Jesus.
 God the Father, looking down at you can say, "This fellow here, this girl there, this man, this woman -- this is my beloved child in whom I am well pleased."
 That is our inheritance.
 (Read full message Ephesians 1::3-14: Foundations)

-Obtained an Inheritance (2820) (kleroo) means to choose or determine by lot.
+We obtained an Inheritance (only use in NT) (2820) (kleroo related word kleros = lot) means to choose or determine by lot.
 In the passive sense (as in this use - passive voice) it means to obtain an inheritance or be appointed an heir.
-Believers became heirs of God because He predestined us according to His purpose.
+Only use of kleroo in the NT (hapax legomenon) Believers became heirs of God because He predestined us according to His purpose.
 The “lot” in a sense then fell to believers not by chance but solely because of His gracious sovereign choice.

 Paul uses the aorist tense to refer to a definite action in past.
-When something in the future was so certain that it could not possibly fail to happen Greek often spoke as if it had already occurred as in this case.
-To an extent we have already received an inheritance (cf Eph 1:3 "every spiritual blessing...") but there is a certain future inheritance awaiting every believer for as Peter reminds his readers undergoing various trials, believers possess...
+When something in the future was so certain that it could not possibly fail to happen Greek often spoke as if it had already occurred as in this case (prolepsis or proleptic in English = representation of something as existing before it actually becomes reality).
+To be sure, to an extent all believers have already received some of the inheritance (cf Eph 1:3 "every spiritual blessing...") but there is a certain future inheritance awaiting every believer for as Peter reminds his readers undergoing various trials, believers possess...

-an inheritance which is imperishable and undefiled and will not fade away, reserved (perfect tense = speaks of the abiding nature or permanence of the inheritance) in heaven for you (see note 1 Peter 1:4)
+an inheritance which is imperishable and undefiled and will not fade away, reserved (perfect tense = speaks of the abiding nature or permanence of the inheritance) in heaven for you (1Pe 1:4+)

 Paul explains to the Ephesian elders how in this present life to have a greater assurance of one's inheritance